BrightonBTC/bija/README.md

 This is experimental software in early development and comes without warranty.

+If you want to give a try you can find an alpha release for Linux on the [releases page](https://github.com/BrightonBTC/bija/releases)

-To get it up and running you'll need to follow these steps:
+Or, to get it up and running yourself you'll need to follow these steps:

 1) clone the repo and open it in a python 3.10 virtual env (using PyCharm or similar)